SXH1 V2 CALIBRE

-ORIGINAL CZAPEK CALIBER FROM 1850 & CALIBER SXH1, CZAPEK PROPRIETARY MOVEMENT
+ORIGINAL CZAPEK CALIBER FROM 1850 & CALIBER SXH1 V2, CZAPEK PROPRIETARY MOVEMENT

-This manually-wound movement has two barrel springs and runs at a rate of 21,600 vibrations per hour, which translates as 3 Hertz.
+This manually-wound movement has two barrel springs and runs at a rate of 21,600 vibrations per hour, which translates to 3 Hertz.
 It boasts a power reserve of seven days.
-The anglage finish and the sandblasted bridges conferes a beautiful and modern look totally drawn from the past…
+The chamfering finish and the sandblasted bridges confer a beautiful and modern look totally drawn from the past…

 It was developed by Czapek with Chronode, the Le Locle-based company of Jean-François Mojon.